Layr-Labs/eigenlayer-contracts/docs/middleware/README.md

 ## BLS Signature Checker

 At the core of many AVSs on EigenLayer (almost all except those that effect Ethereum block production) is the verification of a quorum signature of an AVS's operator set on a certain message and slashing if some quality of that message and other state is true.
-The registry architechture is optimized for making this signature as cheap as possible to verify (it is still relatively expensive).
+The registry architecture is optimized for making this signature as cheap as possible to verify (it is still relatively expensive).

 The current implementation of this contract is the [BLSSignatureChecker](./BLSSignatureChecker.md).

 ## Further reading

-More detailed functional docs have been written on the AVS architechture implemented in the middleware contracts.
+More detailed functional docs have been written on the AVS architecture implemented in the middleware contracts.
 The recommended order for reading the other docs in this folder is

 1. [BLSRegistryCoordinatorWithIndices](./BLSRegistryCoordinatorWithIndices.md)
 2. [BLSPublicKeyCompendium](./BLSPublicKeyCompendium.md) and [BLSPublicKeyRegistry](./BLSPubkeyRegistry.md)